realtyem/synapse-workers/README.md

 ### Additions
 Anything in this section can be enabled by giving it a value of  'yes', 'y', '1', 'true', 't', or 'on'.
 Anything else is a 'no'
-* *SYNAPSE_METRICS*: This will enable the builtin prometheus service and add the necessary bits to Synapse to expose metrics.
+* *SYNAPSE_METRICS*: This not only is part of the generation of the initial homeserver.yaml file, but will also enable the builtin prometheus service and add the necessary bits to Synapse to expose metrics.
+* *SYNAPSE_METRICS_UNIX_SOCKETS*: Enable Unix socket scraping support. **IMPORTANT NOTE**: this does not currently work as Prometheus does not support scraping a Unix socket for general scraping.
+See [issue](github.com/prometheus/prometheus/issues/12024) for details.
 * *SYNAPSE_ENABLE_REDIS_METRIC_EXPORT*: Redis is built into the docker image.
 It will automatically be used whenever a worker or multiple workers are declared.
 This enables exporting Redis metrics to the built-in Prometheus service.
 SYNAPSE_METRICS is required.